Online Anxiety Therapy That Actually Works

 Anxiety Treatment Approaches

-Several evidence-based therapies and practices are highly effective when it comes to treating anxiety, whether online or in-person.
-Alexis Verbin, LCSW, LICSW at Wellcore Healing uses a specialized integrative approach that combines:
+Several evidence-based therapies and practices are highly effective when it comes to treating anxiety.
+Based on a client’s unique needs and goals, I utilize a specialized integrative approach that combines:

-This therapeutic approach teaches you how to sit with discomfort and live in alignment with your values, thus reducing your anxiety.
+ACT is a therapeutic approach that teaches you how to sit with discomfort and live in alignment with your values, thus reducing your anxiety.

 Mindfulness-Based Therapy